 Our Lady of Mount Carmel

-Annual Big Time Conference
+Annual Big Time Celebration

-During Fr.
-Montiani’s pastorate, two fund-raising ideas took form.
-A program booklet for the celebration and a contest for selection of a festival queen.
-Each queen contestant is to sell tickets, the girl who sells the most tickets is crowned “Queen of the Celebration”.
-The girl selling the 2nd most tickets is the princess and the remaining contestans make up the queens court.
+During Father Montiani’s pastorate, two fundraising ideas took form: a program booklet for the celebration and a contest for the selection of a festival queen.
+Each queen contestant is to sell tickets.
+The girl who sells the most tickets is crowned “Queen of the Big Time”.
+The girl selling the second most tickets is the “Princess”, and the remaining contestants make up the “Queen’s Court”.
 Over the years, some of the contestants have sold several thousand tickets to become queen.
-This fundraiser has proven significant to help sustain the parish’ financial needs.
-On Saturday evening, the Queen is Crowned by the previous years queen.
-Following the crowning, the queen begins her reign by taking her place alongside a statue of Our Lady of Mount Carmel on a float and rides down the main street of Roseto in parade-like fashion.
-The Pastor(s), Town Mayor serve as parade marshalls while the queen and her court follow in convertable automobiles.
-The first Queen was Mrs. Katie Callie Diorio in 1926.
+This fundraiser has significantly helped sustain the Parish’s financial needs.